-My teaching centers on domestic and international environmental politics and policy.
+Professor Phadke’s teaching centers on domestic and international environmental politics and policy.
 My courses also connect closely with my research interests: technology and democracy, water and energy, participatory development.

-My course assignments aim to build Environmental Studies core competencies, such as strong writing, problem solving, team building and visual and oral presentation skills.
+Her course assignments aim to build Environmental Studies core competencies, such as strong writing, problem solving, team building and visual and oral presentation skills.
 I am also interested in helping my students build undergraduate project portfolios that include a wide variety of samples of professional quality work.
 As a result, students in my classes write and publish op-eds, design scientific posters, create websites and pitch grant proposals as final papers.
 My courses also have significant civic engagement components.
 The student project section illustrates some of this work.

 - ENVI 194 – Water Science and Policy

 - ENVI 194 – Welcome to the Anthropocene

 - ENVI 215 – Environmental Politics and Policy

 - ENVI 252 – Water and Power